-In the year ended December 31, 2022, the Company completed the Offering for net proceeds of \$2,582,005.
+There was no financing activity for the three months ended March 31, 2023.
+In the three months ended March 31, 2022, the Company completed the Offering for net cash proceeds of \$2,602,134.

 Requirement of Additional Equity Financing

 The Company has relied primarily on equity financings to date for its operations.
 The Company will need more funds to finance its exploration and development programs and ongoing operating costs.
 The Company intends to continue relying upon the issuance of securities to finance its operations and acquisitions until such time that the Company becomes self-sustaining.